Rae699/Blog/_posts/2025-03-10-my-third-post.md

 ## ✅ Achievements:

-- 30 exercises completed on Exercism.
+### ~20 exercises completed on Exercism.

-Lesson learned: Struggled significantly with dictionary lessons.
-Felt quite defeated.
-=> Need to better internalize the built-in functions and methods for dictionaries.

 Honestly, that's a cool milestone.
 I can feel the muscle growing.
 But here's the truth: the code still doesn't quite feel like mine.
 I'm getting the jobs done, but there are these silly mistakes sneaking in—tiny syntax slips, misplaced colons, off-by-one things that shouldn't really happen.
 It's like I'm holding the steering wheel but still checking the GPS every five seconds.

+The dictionary exercises were a real challenge and left me feeling pretty down.
+Everything felt like a giant fog and was like "Ok... what methods should i call, i actually almost dont know any"

 That said, the progress is real.